 - Education: Consider setting a base of a bachelor’s degree in business, marketing, or communication, with a Master of Business Administration (MBA) preferred for this position.
 For a wider applicant pool, you may add “or equivalent experience” to the education requirement, as someone with decades of sales management experience may not have the degree to match.
 If you consider hiring someone with less education, they need to have the experience in place to earn the respect of others on their team who may have higher educational credentials.

-- Years of experience: Again, in order to be a good sales manager you need to have measurable experience in both sales and management.
+- Years of experience: Again, in order to excel in a sales career and be a good sales manager, you need to have measurable experience in both sales and management.
 According to the Bureau of Labor Statistics, the current job market shows more baseline candidates for sales manager jobs than there are openings, so don’t be afraid to increase the required experience.
 More experience means a longer career, and you can use this with your interview questions in discussing a candidate’s track record.